51Degrees/documentation/src/main.md

 * @DeviceDetection - Detailed insight into the devices being used to access your content.
 * @ReverseGeocoding - Obtain accurate real-world data such as postal address from the users' location as reported by their smart phone or similar device.
-* @Antifraud - Identify and exclude fraudulent requests.
+* Antifraud - Identify and exclude fraudulent requests.
 (Coming soon)
-* @IpIntelligence - Determine key information from the network path taken by the request such as mobile carrier.
+* IpIntelligence - Determine key information from the network path taken by the request such as mobile carrier or location.
 (Coming soon)

 ## Technical Detail